 Checking Fuel Pump current

 Another good way to check to see if your fuel pump is bad is to check to see how much current your pump is pulling.
 You would measure current in Amps.
 You will need either a voltmeter that has an amp setting or a voltmeter that works with an amp clamp or a lab scope.
-I like using a Fluke 87with an amp clamp for this job.
+I like using a Fluke 87 with an amp clamp for this job.
 It is a fantastic and extremely reliable voltmeter.
 Just clamp around the power wire going to the pump itself and start the vehicle.
 On some vehicles, you can remove the fuel pump relay and jumper the hot wire going to the relay and the pump should run.
 The amount of amps/current your pump will pull will depend on how much pressure your fuel pump should supply to the rail.
 A good rule of rule of thumb for this test is as follows: 14 to 15 psi 3 to 4 amps, 30 to 45 psi 4 to 7 amps, 45 to 50 psi 7 to 8 amps, 50 to 70 psi 8 to 12 amps.
+Click here if you would like to speak with a live auto mechanic.